-Many websites suggest using original blue Dawn and LOTS of hot water to strip diapers, but after doing this several times ourselves, we’ve found an easier way.
+Many websites suggest using original blue Dawn and LOTS of hot water to strip diapers, but after doing this several times ourselves, we’ve found an couple of easier ways.

 Let the cycle finish, then run a short hot wash with no detergent to make sure the Charlie’s Soap is rinsed out.